Your baby is never satisfied after breastfeeding, despite frequent and long nursing sessions. Learn 4 reasons why (and how to change it).

 1. Your baby is not actually eating

-I didn’t realize until much later that the constant need to suckle doesn’t necessarily signal hunger.
+I didn’t realize until much later that the constant need to suck doesn’t necessarily signal hunger.
 I assumed that my baby needed to nurse because he was hungry, not because he was soothed by the sucking motion of nursing.

 Comfort nursing isn’t bad—many moms love being able to soothe a fussy baby and bonding at the same time.

 But if, say, your nipples are taking a beating or you desperately need a break, rest assured that your baby might be nursing for comfort, not hunger.
+This is especially true if you know your breasts are empty or you’ve been feeding a while.

 If that’s the case, try to keep him awake while he nurses.
-Change positions, burp often, take a break, even change his diaper.
+Change positions, burp often, take a break, and even change his dirty diaper.
 This will keep him from dozing off when he’s supposed to be eating.

 And if he takes to it, see if he’ll be happy with a pacifier.
 He may simply want to be soothed to sleep through a sucking motion.
-You might try to sneak a pacifier in as he’s dozing off on the breast, or offer it as he’s starting to get fussy.
+You might try to sneak a pacifier in as he’s dozing off on the breast or offer it as he’s starting to get fussy.

 2. Your baby is going through a growth spurt